Integrative Counsellor (MSc) Regd. MBACP (Accred). Lecturer, MSc Counselling & Psychotherapy

 I am a professionally qualified and accredited Integrative Counsellor, offering individual counselling here at Asana.
 Over the past several years I developed my practice and gained experience working both privately and within the NHS.
 I have worked with clients who have been diagnosed with issues such as: anxiety, depression, eating disorders and trauma, and have worked with people struggling to come to terms with: abortion, adoption, physical/sexual abuse, bereavement and loss, anger management, drug abuse, self-harm, suicidal feelings, family and/or relationship issues and other emotional difficulties.

-I am also a visiting lecturer at the University of Roehampton on their MSc Counselling and Psychotherapy programme.
+I have also worked as a visiting lecturer at the University of Roehampton on their MSc Counselling and Psychotherapy programme.

 We all experience difficulties at different times in our lives and sometimes it can help to talk to someone about it.
 There are lots of different reasons why people decide to try counselling.
 For some people, something specific may have happened, like a sudden death in the family, or illness or injury.
 Other people might want to gain more insight into themselves and they choose counselling or psychotherapy as a form of personal development.
 There are even times when there might not seem to be a logical reason for why we feel the way we do, but somewhere inside we recognise that we are experiencing emotional difficulties.
 Whatever your reasons, you might find talking to a professional therapist in a safe, non-judgemental and confidential environment helpful.